hexagontk/hexagon/site/pages/gradle.md

 into JAR files (for library projects), and also allows to easily generate a native image for an application.

+The defined tasks are:

+* upx: compress the native executable using 'upx'.
+* zipNative: compress native executable in a ZIP file.

 To use it you must apply the `$gradleScripts/native.gradle` script to your `build.gradle` file.
 It must be applied after the Kotlin plugin.